mmirman/jekyll-now/_includes/about.md

 <center><img src="/images/matthew_mirman.jpg" /></center>

-I am a PhD student at the Department of Computer Science at ETH Zurich as part of the Software Reliability Lab since January 2017.

-### Research Interests ###

-I am researching AI as viewed as differentiable programming through the lense of programming language techniques.
-This encompasses both applications of program analysis techniques for to learning systems and construction of deep learning systems using the constructs developed in the area of programming language design.
-Historically, I've done research on metaprogramming using first class type inference, and computational geometry.
+I am a PhD researching AI as viewed as differentiable programming through the lense of programming language techniques.
+This encompasses both applying program analysis techniques to analyze existing learning systems, and using these techniques as components of new learning systems.
+Recently, this has meant working on important problems in AI safety such as protecting against adversarial attacks in neural networks.
+Historically, I've done research on metaprogramming using first class type inference, substructural logics, computational geometry for fluid simulations, and computer graphics.

 ### Publications ###